Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_calendar_sync/guide.en-gb.md

 >> ![zimbra_app](images/zimbra-calendar-thunderbird03.png){.thumbnail .w-600 .h-600}
 >>

-#### Add a calendar on iOS and ipadOS <a name="apple-ios"></a>
+#### Adding a calendar on iOS and ipadOS <a name="apple-ios"></a>

 > [!warning]
 >
 > The configuration below was made from an iPhone.
-However, the procedure remains the same from an iPad.
+However, the procedure is the same from an iPad.

 To add a CalDAV calendar on the Apple `Calendar` app on your iPhone or iPad, follow the installation steps by clicking on the tabs below:

 > [!tabs]
 > **Step 1**
 >>
 >> Go to the `Settings`{.action} of your iPhone or iPad.
-Find the `Calendar`{.action} section by scrolling through the menu, or by entering ‘calendar’ in the settings search bar.
+Find the `Calendar`{.action} section by scrolling through the menu, or by entering "calendar" in the settings search bar.
 >>
 >> ![zimbra_app](images/zimbra-calendar-ios01.png){.thumbnail .w-600 .h-600}
 >>